beego/beedoc/en/Overview_Organization.md

 # Organization

-Beego requires itself and the user application to be installed into a GOPATH layout as prescribed by the go command line tool.
+Beego requires itself and the user application to be installed into a $GOPATH layout as prescribed by the go command line tool.
 (See “GOPATH Environment Variable” in the go command documentation)

 ### Example layout